veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-item.md

 ### Overview
 A menu is a list of options from which an option can be selected to perform a specific operation.
 A menu item is the individual option that can be selected.
 A menu item is always contained in the “Menu” component.

+### Usage
+Menu items are what makes up a menu.
+Menu items are used to provide options within a menu.

 ### How to use

 1. Drag and drop the “Menu” component from the “Navigation” section.